telerik/maui-docs/installation/vs-integration/toolbox.md

 ## Get the Extension

-To use the **Telerik UI for .NET MAUI Create New Project** wizard, install the Telerik UI for .NET MAUI Visual Studio Extension.
+To use the Toolbox, install the Telerik UI for .NET MAUI Visual Studio Extension.
 You can get the extension from:

 * <a href="https://marketplace.visualstudio.com/items?itemName=TelerikInc.ProgressTelerikMAUIExtensions" target="_blank">The Visual Studio Marketplace.</a>